Thank you for attending this year’s Northwest High School Honor Band!

 Honor Band Registration will be made available following the designated nomination period.

-Once nominations have been reviewed, Honor Band participants will be notified of acceptance via email and provided access to registration.
+Once nominations have been reviewed, Honor Band participants will be notified of acceptance via email and provided access to the event registration.
 Once received, please complete registration and payment using the link provided by TBD.

 • Participant fees: $125 (non-refundable) / Deadline: TBD